alazaroc/blog-web-code/_posts/2023-01-24-aws-open-source-tools.md

 ## Next steps

-As I said in the introduction, there are 2 more articles to come:
+As I said in the introduction, there are 2 more articles in this series of open source tools:

-- **AWS Environment**: Analyze your environment, security assessment, compliance and clean (future article)
-- **AWS Code**: IaC, analysis code (credentials and static analysis) and policy as code resources (future article)

-I will update this section with links as they become available.
+- **Analyze your AWS environment**: focus on the inventory, analysis and security assessment of the AWS environment - [here](/posts/aws-open-source-tools-environment/):target="_blank"}
+- **How to help you with your code**: to generate it (IaC), validate it (policy as code and compliance) and analyze it (static analysis/credentials)